ZaoAsya/pafin-user-crud/README.md

 # test coverage
 $ npm run test:cov
 ```
-Swagger to test routes is available on http://localhost:3000/api.
+Swagger is available on http://localhost:3000/api.

 Firstly, you need to [get access token](http://localhost:3000/api#/auth/AuthController_getToken).
 Then copy the result
 and authorize with it on top of the page (green button).